 How we're doing

-The MPCA and our partners in Clean Air Minnesota (CAM) have a goal to reduce emissions of certain key pollutants by 10 percent from 2011 levels through voluntary emission reduction efforts.
+The MPCA and our partners in Clean Air Minnesota (CAM) have a goal to reduce emissions of certain key pollutants by 10% from 2011 levels through voluntary emission reduction efforts.
 Achieving this goal would mean avoiding over 6,000 tons of particulate matter emissions and nearly 27,000 tons of VOC emissions every year.
 With relatively small initial investments in projects like those featured below and other diesel emission reduction efforts, the MPCA and our CAM partners have taken important first steps towards our goal.

 These projects have also given us the opportunity to better understand which types of projects are the most effective at lowering emissions and which achieve the most emissions reductions for each dollar spent.
 These small-scale efforts have paved the way for the opportunity to potentially scale-up to larger efforts that will achieve even greater emissions reductions.